andreas-ka/explore-sthlm-api/README.md

 ## Credits
-- My awesome wife Sandra who is a copywriter by profession who helped me with the Objective text.
+- My awesome wife Sandra, a professional copywriter, helped me with the Objective text.
-- *HUGE* credit to Code Institute and their tutorial on how to build an API, loads of code from that.
+- *HUGE* credit to Code Institute and their tutorial on how to build an API; loads of code from that.
+- My Mentor @CluelessBiker for awesome support and feedback.

 [Back to Top](#top)